FREQUENTLY ASKED QUESTIONS - PARENTS

 What kind of experiences can I expect my educator to provide?

-Day home providers plan and offer a variety of activities based on children’s interests that meet each child’s physical, emotional, social and intellectual development.
+Day home educators plan and offer a variety of activities and experiences based on children’s interests that meet each child’s physical, emotional, social and intellectual development.

 What does day home monitoring include?